AgrospAI/tareando-mvg-portal/content/pages/privacy/en.md

 Further information about the **purpose, legal basis, and retention period** can be found in chapter 4.

 **Microsoft Corporation**
 When you contact us via e-mail, our (mail) service provider Microsoft Corporation (located at 1 Microsoft Way, Redmond, Washington 98052-8300, **USA**) supports us in processing your personal data so we can communicate with you.
 There is no adequacy decision for the USA from the European Commission.
 We have **restricted storage on the EEA** and signed SCC with our provider.
 You have the right to receive a copy of these SCC.
-To exercise your right, please contact us at agrospai@udl.cat.
+To exercise your right, please contact us at <hola@tareando.es>.

 - Here you can find Microsoft&#39;s current [**DPA including SCC** &#8599;](https://www.microsoft.com/licensing/docs/view/Microsoft-Products-and-Services-Data-Protection-Addendum-DPA).
 - Here you can find Microsoft&#39;s [**privacy policy** &#8599;](https://privacy.microsoft.com/de-de/privacystatement).